Exawind/amr-wind/docs/sphinx/walkthrough/calibration.rst

 Actuator Line Model Calibration
 ===============================

 This walkthrough provides an overview of important considerations for calibrating an Actuator Line Model (ALM) for wind turbine large eddy simulation (LES).
 The primary focus is on calibrating the :math:`\epsilon` parameter, which controls the spreading of turbine aerodynamic forces into body forces, effectively determining how these forces are distributed to the surrounding fluid.
 Also discussed are considerations regarding the simulation time step :math:`\Delta t`, the filtered lifting line correction (FLLC), the number of actuator node points, and the near-turbine resolution :math:`\Delta x`.
-The IEA-15MW-240 turbine model will be used here as an example [add link to turbine model?]
+The `IEA-15MW-240 <https://github.com/IEAWindTask37/IEA-15-240-RWT>`_ turbine model will be used here as an example.

 Calibrating Epsilon
 --------------------